triciasykes/lecture-notes/loops.md

 ### Iteration
 **Iteration** - the process of repeating an action over and over again a certain number of time or until a condition is met.

-Today we'll be discussing the FOR LOOP.
- - for loops defines a variable and increments or decrements the variable on each iteration
- - for loops run until a condition is met
- - they do not innately connect to arrays, but we use them on arrays
- - they are great for counting

-  There are three pieces of information we need to set up a for loop
- - where to start counting
- - where to stop counting
- - how to get from the start to the stop (increment)

  ### Scope and Variable Declarations
  Before we go any further though, I need to introduce you to variable declarations and scope Scope refers to where a variable is accessible or visible: